 The University is ranked 62nd in the world (QS World University Rankings 2022) and has excellent graduate employment rates, coming 9th in the UK for graduate employability (QS Graduate Employability Rankings 2020).
 The completion rate of 95% is among the highest in the country, and 90% of undergraduate students are awarded either a first or 2:1 (Times Good University Guide 2021).

 Situated in the heart of Bristol, the University is one of the 24 members of the research- intensive Russell Group.
 It is one of the original ‘red brick’ universities - six institutions founded in the major industrial cities of England.

-The University of Bristol also has a world-leading Law School which is ranked 48th in the world (Times Higher Education World University Rankings for Law 2020), 8th in England and Wales (Times and Sunday Times Good University Guide 2020) and in the top 10 UK Law Schools for graduate prospects (IFS Study 2018).
+The University of Bristol also has a world-leading Law School which is ranked 48th in the world (Times Higher Education World University Rankings for Law 2020), 14th in UK (Times and Sunday Times Good University Guide 2022) and in the top 10 UK Law Schools for graduate prospects (IFS Study 2018).